ladisk/LDAQ/docs/source/simple_start.rst

 The first step to starting the measurement is to create an acquisition object.
 Depending on your measurement hardware, you can select the appropriate acquisition class.

-In this example, we use the :class:`LadiskDAQ.NIAcquisition` class, which is a wrapper for the National Instruments DAQmx driver.
+In this example, we use the :class:`LadiskDAQ.national_instruments.NIAcquisition` class, which is a wrapper for the National Instruments DAQmx driver.
 The class accepts the name of the input task as an argument:

 .. code-block:: python

-    acq = LadiskDAQ.NIAcquisition(input_task_name, acquisition_name='DataSource')
+    acq = LadiskDAQ.national_instruments.NIAcquisition(input_task_name, acquisition_name='DataSource')

 If the  ``acquisition_name`` argument is not specified, the name of the acquisition object will be set to the value of ``input_task_name``.